Low Histamine Alcohols and Cocktails - Ingredients

 TIP: Remember to muddle this in batches as described in the instructions below to get the best flavor.

 Mojitos are hard to do right without sugar.
-So I made an exception to this one too.
+So we made an exception to this one too.
 You can use cane sugar or coconut sugar.
 If you are low FODMAP, use the cane sugar.

-This is probably my favorite drink.
-I love mangos.
-This frozen margarita is so creamy and delicious.
+This is probably our favorite drink.
+We love mangos.

-Only use therapeutic grade oils in foods.
 Not all brands of essential oils are safe to use.
 And not all types of oils are safe to use internally.

 Related Article: Must Have Essential Oils for Mast Cell Activation Syndrome and Histamine Intolerance

-Are you ready to make some low histamine cocktails?
-First, I’ll list the ingredients for each flavor.
-Then, I’ll share instructions for how to make them so they taste delicious!
+First, we will list the ingredients for each flavor.
+Then, we’ll share instructions for how to make each of them, so they taste delicious!

 Low Histamine alcohol Cocktails

-Low Histamine Cocktails Recipe
+Low Histamine Cocktails

 5 from 1 vote